ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/07-shortest-paths-problems.md

 If you have an unweighted graph, the [shortest path]{.term} between two vertices is the smallest number of edges you have to pass to get from one of the vertices to the other.

-If you agument the [breadth-first search]{.term} algorithm from section @sec:breadth-first-search to remember which vertex a visited vertex came from, if will give you the shortest path between the start vertex and any other vertex.
+If you agument the [breadth-first search]{.term} algorithm from @sec:breadth-first-search to remember which vertex a visited vertex came from, if will give you the shortest path between the start vertex and any other vertex.
 However, things become sligthly more complicated if